 - 8. This Part enables the appropriate body to dismiss any member of the academic staff by reason of redundancy. - 9.
-(1) Nothing in this Part shall prejudice, alter or affect any rights, powers or duties of the College or apply in relation to a person unless - a) his appointment is made, or his contract of employment is entered into, on or after 20th November 1987; or - b) he is promoted on or after that date
+(1) Nothing in this Part shall prejudice, alter or affect any rights, powers or duties of the College or apply in relation to a person unless - a) their appointment is made, or their contract of employment is entered into, on or after 20th November 1987; or - b) they are promoted on or after that date.